 Description

-To the north side of the house is an open courtyard with basalt rubble retaining walls to three sides, containing door and window openings.
-Doors lead to vaulted compartments.
-Windows are blocked up with concrete brickwork or new red brickwork, and new red brick copings top the retaining walls.
+To the north side of the house is an open courtyard with basalt rubble retaining walls to three sides, containing door and window openings; the doors lead to vaulted compartments.
+The windows are blocked up with concrete brickwork or new red brickwork, and the retaining walls have new red brick copings.
 The courtyard surface is partly concrete and partly cobbled.
-On the east side of the courtyard is a single-storey outbuilding with a concrete roof, built into the slope of the garden.
-Tardree granite exterior steps lead up to roof level, terminating at the bottom with a square pier of Tardree granite with swept granite cap.
+On the east side of the courtyard is a single-storey outbuilding with a concrete roof, built into the slope of the garden; Tardree granite exterior steps lead up to roof level, terminating at the bottom with a square pier of Tardree granite with a swept granite cap.
 The outbuilding has ledged timber doors and a modern timber window.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.